 - 1. The total number of hectares in the Community Forest Agreement area. - 2.
 The number of hectares within the community forest that are considered sensitive. - 3.
 The number of hectares within the community forest that are considered sensitive and operable. - 4.
-The number of hectares within the community forest that are set aside in permanent or long-term reserves. - 5.
+The number of hectares within the community forest that are set aside in permanent or longterm reserves. - 5.
 The number of hectares in community watersheds. - 6.
-The total area that is identified in an old growth deferral. - 7.
-The area in the THLB that is identified in an old growth deferral area. - 8.
-The area identified as an old growth deferral area that is not already in an OGMA or set aside in a permanent or long-term reserve or no-go area.
+Update on the Old Growth deferrals on your CFA.

 Respondents to use Vegetation Resources Inventory (VRI) data or better.
-Questions are designed to differentiate the areas where no forestry can occur from areas where modified management practices can occur.
-Please do not include the old growth deferral areas in questions 106 to 112.
-Questions about the deferrals are in questions 113 to 115.
+Questions are designed to differentiate the areas where no harvesting can occur from areas where modified management practices can occur.